sergeio/simulate_number_game/readme.md

 If you allow players to also make good plays at the ends of their turns, and not just jumps, the rate improves to 5%.

-And if you allow basic communication of calling "dibs" on a pile because you have something good you want to do with it, we can get up to 9%.
+If you allow basic communication of calling "dibs" on a pile because you have something good you want to do with it, we can get up to 9%.

+Adding a minor dibs (as in I have a good card to play here, but it's not a full on jump-card) gets us to 10%.

+And tweaking the algorithm to penalize a player ignoring another's dibs: 12%.